floft/linux-control/README.md

  * On your laptop and/or desktop, setup the Linux Control client ("Setup Client" section)

+Note: the client code is somewhat messy.
+For example, locking/unlocking code probably only works for Gnome at the moment.
+Opening app code searches Gnome Tracker database to find .destkop file, then does system call to open with "dex".

 ## Google Action Project
 Create a new [Google Actions project](https://console.actions.google.com/).